lsst-sqre/sqr-009/index.rst

    Level 0 database schema.

-The metrics table is initialized with the values specified in
+The metrics table is initialized with the values specified in the science requirements document LPM-17, example:

-The API provides endpoints for each table http://localhost:8000/api/, for instance:

 .. figure:: _static/api-metric.png
    :name: api-metric